EMF Exposure – Understanding How You Can Reduce Your Exposure

 This is one of my favourite areas to work with people on.
 Why?
 Because often, simple changes to behaviour can significantly reduce your exposure.

-At Eco Health Solutions, my team and I assess high frequency (aka radiofrequency) EMF, ELF AC magnetic fields, ELF AC electric fields and dirty electricity.
+At Eco Health Solutions, my team and I assess radio frequency electromagnetic energy (RF EME), ELF AC magnetic fields, ELF AC electric fields and dirty electricity.

 EMF Exposure in the Home